 |Projected Job Growth (2014-2024)||7% for all physicians and surgeons*|

 |Median Salary (2019)||$254,809 annually for physician/doctor, stroke neurologist**|

 Salary and Career Outlook

-According to Salary.com, the median salary of neurology physicians in general was $236,231 as of November 2016.
-According to the United States Bureau of Labor Statistics (BLS), the employment of physicians and surgeons was anticipated to increase by 14% from 2014-2024, which is much faster than average.
+According to PayScale.com, the median salary of neurology physicians in general was $254,809 as of June 2019.
+According to the United States Bureau of Labor Statistics (BLS), the employment of physicians and surgeons was anticipated to increase slightly faster than average from 2018-2028.
 The need for physicians is expected to increase as the health care system expands and the baby boomer generation ages.
 However, the increasing use of nurse practitioners and physician assistants, along with technological advances, may somewhat decrease the demand for physicians.

 Job Duties and Education